mvysogorets/passhub-docs/docs/75-azure-passhub.md

 You have 2 options:

 1. Follow along this documentation while you deploy Passhub For Business using Azure Marketplace
-2. Find [WWPass on Youtube](https://www.youtube.com/@WorldWidePass) to a video that follows this Document
+2. Use this [Video tutorial on YouTube](https://www.youtube.com/watch?v=CGcXW3bIdy0)  as a guide

 ## Azure Marketplace